pustotnik/zenmake/docs/buildconf.rst

             For convenience special environment variable ``PROGRAM`` can be used.
 This variable contains the absolute path to resulting target file of the current task.
+            For python variant of buildconf it can be python function as well.
+            It this case such a function gets one argument as a python dict with parameters:

+            :taskname:
+                Name of current build task
+            :projectroot:
+                Root directory of the project
+            :srcroot:
+                Root directory of the project sources
+            :buildroot:
+                Root directory for building
+            :buildout:
+                Directory for build target(s)
+            :buildtype:
+                Current buildtype
+            :target:
+                Absolute path to resulting target.
+It may not be existing.
+            :waftask:
+                Object of Waf class Task.
+It's for advanced use.

         :cwd:
             Working directory where to run ``cmd``.
 By default it's build directory for current buildtype.
 Path can be absolute or